 This method works well if you have older kids who want to get involved.
 It is quite simple – place an ant on a block and smash with another block.
 It is a useful method as it kills 100% of the ants you squash, but it is very time-consuming.

 The thought with this one is that the pest will eat the corn grits then drink some water causing the grits to expand and kill them.
 This is an excellent solution, except that most pests, including fire ants, don’t eat solid foods, only drinking liquids.
 Fire ant larvae can eat solids, but they chew it before swallowing, just like humans, so corn grits do not work.

-This works (or doesn’t work) very similarly to the corn grits theory.
+This works (or doesn’t work) very similar to the corn grits theory.